-With eight or nine channels, the arrangement of the microphones becomes very difficult if the above-mentioned requirements are to be met.
+With eight or nine channels, the arrangement of the microphones becomes very difficult if the abovementioned requirements are to be met.
 The simplest method for maintaining signal separation is to set up eight or nine microphones far apart from one another.
-Thus a large nine-channel "Decca Tree" arrangement is very well suited for certain applications, although it has severe disadvantages that limit its practical usability.
+Thus, a large nine-channel "Decca Tree" arrangement is very well suited for certain applications, although it has severe disadvantages that limit its practical usability.
 For one, the sheer size of the arrangement is greater than 2 meters in width and height.
 And the signal separation in terms of level difference is nearly zero; every signal is more or less available in all loudspeakers.
-Thus this array can represent a beautiful, diffuse spaciousness, but stable directional reproduction isn't achieved beyond the "sweet spot."
+Thus, this array can represent a beautiful, diffuse spaciousness, but stable directional reproduction isn't achieved beyond the "sweet spot."
 This can be helped by adding spot microphones.

-The ORTF-3D recording method
+3 The ORTF-3D recording method

-An optimal ambience arrangement for eight channels is offered by the new "ORTF-3D" system (developed by Helmut Wittek and Günter Theile).
+An optimal ambience arrangement for eight channels is offered by the new "ORTF-3D" system developed by Wittek and Theile.
 It is more or less a doubling of the "ORTF Surround" system onto two planes, i.e. there are four supercardioids on each level (upper and lower), forming rectangles with 10 and 20 cm side lengths.
-The two "ORTF Surround" arrangements are placed directly on top of one another, see Fig. 6.
+The two "ORTF Surround" arrangements are placed directly on top of one another.

-The microphones are furthermore tilted upward or downward in order to create signal separation in the vertical plane, see Fig. 5.
+The microphones are furthermore tilted upward or downward in order to create signal separation in the vertical plane.
 Thus an 8-channel arrangement is formed, with imaging in the horizontal plane that somewhat corresponds to the "ORTF Surround" system.
 The microphone signals are discretely routed to four channels for the lower level (L, R, LS, RS), and four for the upper level (Lh, Rh, LSh and RSh).

-In VR applications, virtual loud-speaker positions forming an equal-sided cube are binauralized.
+In VR applications, virtual loudspeaker positions forming an equal-sided cube are binauralized.

-Fig. 4: A prototype of the ORTF-3D system at the ICSA conference in 2015.
-Eight supercardioids, horizontal distance 20 cm, vertical distance 0, angle 90°.
+Figure 4: A prototype of the ORTF-3D system at the ICSA conference in 2015.
+Eight supercardioids, horizontal distance 20 cm, vertical distance 0, angle 90°